 Initial Public Offering

-Starting with the origin, the IPO is the standard fundraising model for the centralised finance market in which a company offers its shares to be listed for sale on stock exchanges and investment banks for the first time.
+Starting with the origin, the IPO is the standard fundraising model for the centralized finance market in which a company offers its shares to be listed for sale on stock exchanges and investment banks for the first time.

 Initial Coin Offering